Huang Yi (politician): Biography

 Huang was born in Ruili, Yunnan, in August 1958.
 During the late Cultural Revolution, he was a sent-down youth in Longchuan County between September 1975 and February 1978.
 After resuming the college entrance examination in 1978, he was admitted to Yunnan Agricultural University, majoring in tea-leaves.
 After graduation, he stayed and worked at the university.

 Huang joined the Chinese Communist Party (CCP) in January 1981, and got involved in politics in March 1989, when he was appointed vice mayor of Ruili.
 In May 1993, he became vice governor of Dehong Dai and Jingpo Autonomous Prefecture, and held that office until June 1996, when he was made deputy director of the Yunnan Provincial Department of Foreign Trade and Economic Cooperation.
 In December 2001, he was named party chief of Baoshan, his first foray into a prefectural leadership role.
 He was promoted to be party branch secretary of Yunnan Provincial People's Government in June 2005, concurrently holding the secretary-general position.
 He was appointed head of the United Front Department of the CCP Yunnan Provincial Committee in November 2006 and was admitted to member of the standing committee of the CCP Yunnan Provincial Committee, the province's top authority.
 In January 2017, he took office as vice chairman of the Yunnan Provincial Committee of the Chinese People's Political Consultative Conference, the province's top political advisory body.

 Downfall

 On 24 March 2022, he was put under investigation for alleged "serious violations of discipline and laws" by the Central Commission for Discipline Inspection (CCDI), the party's internal disciplinary body, and the National Supervisory Commission, the highest anti-corruption agency of China.
 On August 30, he was expelled from the CCP.

+On 4 July 2023, Huang was sentenced to 13 years in prison and fined 3 million yuan for bribery.